 - Oat Fufu: Oat is high in fiber and has the magical power to remove bad cholesterol from the body.
 Oat is also a good source of manganese, selenium, phosphorus, fiber, magnesium and zinc

--Buy unflavored whole oat, mill and run it through a sieve.
-Prepare the same way as semolina or Tuo
+– Buy unflavored whole oat, turn it into powder form with a blender and Prepare it the same way as semolina

-- Unripe Plantain Flour: Plantains are a good source of dietary fiber, vitamin C, vitamin A, b-complex vitamins (particularly – B6) and other minerals including potassium, magnesium, phosphorous and iron.
+- Plantain Fufu : Plantains are a good source of dietary fiber, vitamin C, vitamin A, b-complex vitamins (particularly – B6) and other minerals including potassium, magnesium, phosphorous and iron.

-- Milled brown rice: This is another great solid alternative that you can make in your own home; make use of local ofada rice or brown rice.
-Brown rice is simply unrefined white rice; it is rich in Selenium, Manganese, fiber and other vitamins and minerals.
+- Milled brown rice: This is another great solid alternative that you can make in your own home; make use of local unpolished ofada rice or imported brown rice.
+Brown rice is simply unrefined rice; it is rich in Selenium, Manganese, fiber and other vitamins and minerals.

 – To make sweet potato flour, Simply dehydrate (or sun dry) raw unpeeled sweet potatoes, mill and sieve into a powder.
 Prepare the same way as semolina or amala

-- Include plant based proteins like soy beans (Tofu especially) and legumes in your diet
+- Include plant based proteins like soy beans (Tofu (Wara-Soya) especially) and legumes in your diet

 - Always choose lean cuts of meat and poultry